40net-cloud/fortinet-oci-solutions/FortiManager/readme.md

 | Internet Gateway and routes | Created for a new VCN; an existing Internet Gateway OCID is required by the current existing-network workflow |
 | Marketplace agreement | Accepted and subscribed when `mp_subscription_enabled` is `true` |

-The deployment does **not** create or configure:

-- FortiManager HA or a second FortiManager instance
-- A load balancer or floating cluster IP
-- FortiManager certificates, authentication servers, backups, or monitoring
-- Automatic FortiManager LVM initialization for the attached data disk

 ## Supported deployment model

 The current template exposes the BYOL Marketplace option.
 Obtain and register an appropriate FortiManager license before deployment or confirm that you are eligible for an evaluation license.